Bayesian Mixtures Models with Repulsive and Attractive Atoms: Details about the DPP Examples

-\end{theorem} \begin{proof} Under our assumptions, the DPP $\Phi$ has density with respect to the Poisson process.
+and the marks $S_j'$ are i.i.d. with distribution \eqref{eq:h_tilt}. \end{theorem} \begin{proof} Under our assumptions, the DPP $\Phi$ has a density with respect to the Poisson process.
 Then, it is possible to apply Theorem~\ref{teo:post_Gibbs}, so that the point process $\Phi^\prime$ has unnormalized density